leon4rd/test/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## What do you call an alligator in a vest?
+An in-vest-igator!